Minnesota

 Universal Opt-Out Mechanism

 The MCDPA requires businesses to honor universal opt-out preference signals from approved platforms and technologies.
-These signals, which can be activated through a web browser, allow consumers to opt out of targeted advertising and data sales across multiple websites without needing to submit individual requests to each business.
+These signals, which can be activated through a web browser, allow consumers to opt out of targeted advertising and data sales across multiple websites without submitting individual requests to each business.

 The opt-out mechanism must not unfairly disadvantage competitors, must require an affirmative consumer choice rather than relying on default settings, must be consumer-friendly, and must enable the controller to verify the consumer's Minnesota residency.